ImpishDeathTech/BotSys/doc/USEAGE.md

 `bot.reset` - does't work yet

-`bot.load` - loads a cog dynamically to the bot during runtime
+`bot.load <dir.MyCog>` - loads a cog dynamically to the bot during runtime

-`bot.unload` - same as above, but for unloading
+`bot.unload <dir.MyCog>` - same as above, but for unloading

-`bot.reload` - preforms the two above functions in succession
+`bot.reload <dir.MyCog>` - preforms the two above functions in succession

 #### And for classmethods, we have:
 ````py